 These industries aren’t exhaustive, and we’ve chosen them because they’re based on the industries that have adapted and grown throughout the pandemic.
 There are definitely many others we haven’t touched on!

-While the end of the pandemic looks insight, there’s still a lot of uncertainties.
+While the end of the pandemic looks insight, there are still a lot of uncertainties.
 Vaccine rates, further lockdowns, potential new viral strains, and economic policy will also have a huge impact on what industries continue to grow and what jobs become available.

 We still firmly believe that whatever your dream career, there will be an opportunity for you to pursue it, but you may have to adapt your ideas around what that realistically looks like.